PureVPN Review 2020

 Compatibility – Apps And Supported Devices

 PureVPN’s device compatibility is great.
-Combine with the fact that you can use PureVPN on 5 devices simultaneously, makes it a pretty versatile VPN service.
+Combine with the fact that you can use PureVPN on 10 devices simultaneously at the same time, which makes it a pretty versatile VPN service.

 Here’s a complete list of devices that PureVPN supports: